What is testicular cancer?

 Blood tests for the tumour markers alpha-fetoprotein, beta human chorionic gonadotrophin and lactate dehydrogenase.

-However, the only way to definitely diagnose testicular cancer is by surgical removal of the affected testicle.
+The only way to definitely diagnose testicular cancer is by surgical removal of the affected testicle.
 While many other types of cancers are diagnosed by biopsy (removing a small piece of tissue from the tumour), cutting into a testicle could spread the cancer to other parts of the body.
 Hence the whole testicle needs to be removed if cancer is strongly suspected.

 Treatment for testicular cancer